yunruse/Noether/README.md

 ## Thank you!

-This project is large, and I want it to appeal to anybody who has ever measured anything.
-I'd love one day to adapt it into a mobile app so it could make everyone's life that little bit easier.
-So, that said, please send feedback!
+This project has a decently large scope, and I want it to appeal to anybody who has ever needed to measure anything.
+Your feedback, no matter how small, means a lot to me!

 ## Legal (and academical)